maddiethedinosaur/funnydiehaha/fancy.md

 * 1926: The Lyons Theses
 * 1952: Activism
 * 1952: Dialogue with Stalin
+* 1952: The Human Species and the Earth's Crust
 * 1957: Fundamentals of Revolutionary Communism

 ## Damen: